solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 a machine learning model under this scenario

 While the loss can help us to automate the the search for better parameters, does not tell much about the actual results.
-Lets take a look at some samples from the generated colors.
+Let's take a look at some samples from the generated colors.
 In the first place, we have the results for the labeled set.
 It seems to be a easy task for the model, naturally.
 This is just a safe check, just to make sure we are not making any big mistake.
 In any case, I can see clear differences in terms of